Call Now For A Free Consultation 812-590-2213

 What should I do if I get injured on the job?

 You must notify your employer of the injury.
 You should also tell your employer if you need medical attention.
 You may also have to notify Indiana's industrial commission.
 Under Indiana workers' compensation law, your employer and/or its insurance carrier can choose the physician to attend to you.
 A workers' compensation lawyer can help you understand the process and your rights in Indiana and also can help you file your claim.
+Prompt reporting helps protect your right to workers' compensation benefits and allows your employer to begin the claims process.

 How can I jeopardize my benefits?

 Your claim may be denied if you fail to report injuries promptly or fail to cooperate with your employer and authorized treating physician regarding medical evaluations, treatment, rehabilitation services and claim investigation.
 Your claim can also be denied if you refuse to return to suitable employment.
 Some other reasons for denial of claims include submittal of fraudulent information, refusal to take a drug test and refusal to submit to a medical examination by the authorized treating physician, at reasonable times.
+Every case is different, and obtaining legal advice early can help avoid common mistakes.

 Under what circumstances could I be denied workers' compensation benefits as a result of an on-the-job injury?